sharu725/webjeda-sidebar/_posts/2016-05-07-documentation.md

 3. No burden on hosting server.

-4. Searching from multiple website of yours is possible.
+4. Searching from multiple websites of yours is possible.

 5. Google tracks the queries which can be helpful to optimize your blog.

 # Development
-Make changes to the **master** branch create a pull request.
+Make changes to the **master** branch and create a pull request.
 Do not use **gh-pages** branch as it is used to host the theme.

 # License